Combined Military Hospital Rawalpindi

 The Combined Military Hospital Rawalpindi is a tertiary care military hospital in Rawalpindi.
-It is headed by a Major General from the Army Medical Corps (Pakistan).
-It provides specialized treatment to the armed forces personnel, their immediate families as well as civilians.
+It is the largest hospital owned by Pakistan Army and Pakistan Armed Forces.
+It provides specialized treatment to the armed forces personnel and their immediate families.

 Hospital facilities

 It is an A Class Combined Military Hospital.
 It is the chief medical hospital of the cantonment area of Rawalpindi, along with being a Military Hospital for the Armed Forces of Pakistan.

 This 1000 bed hospital mainly looks after the surgical diseases and caters for all ranks of the Armed Forces.

 This hospital has these healthcare units in it: